The Operative

 - Prerequisite: The ability to cast

-When you deal Sneak Attack damage, you can choose to deal your choice of acid, cold, entropic, fire, kinetic, lightning, mental, necrotic, or sonic damage.
+When you deal Sneak Attack damage, you can choose to deal your choice of uncommon damage type.

 Additionally, when you do so, you may choose to forgo two of your Attack Dice to force the target to succeed on a paired saving throw against your focus save DC or gain 1 level of the paired condition until the end of your next turn.